ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/procedural-skills.md

 #### CG.K.1

-Identify common and important procedures for the patient
+Identify common and important procedures for the patients

 #### CG.K.2